 Back in November Barbour ABI took a snapshot of the various UK construction markets and spoke to Steve Wignall, MD at Imtech Engineering Services, the second largest M&E specialist in the UK.
-He said recent discussions with designers revealed how they were already re-examining forthcoming office projects with a view to move away from spaces conceived for traditional rows of desks.
+He said recent discussions with designers revealed how they were already re-examining forthcoming office projects with a view to move away from spaces conceived for traditional rows of desks and how to integrate proptech.
 “There seems to be a greater proportion of meeting rooms and collaboration space; almost redefining the purpose of an office away from a place where lots of people sit at desks,” he said.
 “Maybe the offices of the future will be designed very differently – not where lots of people sit nine to five, but more collaboration and meeting facilities.”

 So, Barbour ABI took note of this changing wind and talked to two big consultants to garner their bell-weather views.